Hippocampal Endosomal Lysosomal And Autophagic Dysregulation In Mild Cognitive Impairment: Correlation With Aî² And Tau Pathology

 Digital Object Identifier (DOI)

 Perez, Sylvia E.; He, Bin; Nadeem, Muhammad; Wuu, Joanne; Ginsberg, Stephen D.; Ikonomovic, Milos D.; and Mufson, Elliott J., "Hippocampal Endosomal Lysosomal And Autophagic Dysregulation In Mild Cognitive Impairment: Correlation With Aî² And Tau Pathology" (2015).
-Neurobiology.
+Translational Neuroscience.
 324.